FHantke/brave-browser-wiki/Adding-QA-Recourse-Request-Triage-Work-into-guidelines..md

 - PR team should get a rough draft at the start of the Beta period of what will be included in the Beta release.
 - Release notes should be included in a file on the root of brave-browser named CHANGELOG.md.
 - On each release, release notes (or a link to release notes) should also be included in the published release.

+# QA Recourse Request/Triage Work

+QA Work Priority List - https://github.com/brave/qa-resources/projects/2

+- When QA resources are needed, create an issue using https://github.com/brave/qa-resources/issues/new/choose and select the appropriate template
+- Change the issues `Project` to `QA Work Priority List` via the `Repository` tab which will add the issue into the `Requested/Untriaged Work` column
+- If the issue is important and needs immediate attention, label it a `P1` and let QA know via #testers so we can appropriately prioritize/start needed work
+- QA will triage the issue(s) within the `Requested/Untriaged Work` column during our Friday standup and move the issue(s) into the `Upcoming/Triaged Work` column
+- Once work as been started, QA will move the issue into one of the following columns to indicate that work as been started/is in progress:
+  - `Desktop - In Progress`, `Mobile - In Progress` or `Components - In Progress`
+- Once completed, the issue will be closed and automatically moved into the `Completed` column

+**`Note`**: Nothing changes for releases scheduled via https://github.com/brave/brave-browser/wiki/Brave-Release-Schedule.
+QA will create the issues/items under https://github.com/brave/qa-resources/projects/2 and prioritize as needed.
+This also includes hotfixes.